Summer FLAS Fellowships for East Europe

 Summer FLAS Fellowships are open to undergraduate, graduate, and professional students for intensive summer language study at the intermediate and advanced level in the US and overseas.
 Graduate students who possess advanced proficiency in one language of the region may petition to study a second regional language at the elementary level in the US; only if the language is not taught in the US are graduate students allowed to study at the elementary level overseas.
 Undergraduates may not use a Summer FLAS Fellowship at the elementary level.

 Approved languages for Summer FLAS include: Armenian, Bosnian/Croatian/Serbian, Czech, Polish, Russian, and Ukrainian.
 Other languages of the region may also be eligible; contact Donna Griesenbeck with questions.

 Non-Harvard students may apply for a Summer FLAS Fellowship to use in an eligible Harvard Summer School intensive language program.
 Incoming Harvard graduate and professional students may apply for a Summer FLAS Fellowship to use in any eligible program to study a language that will be relevant to their Harvard degree program during the summer just prior to matriculation.

 In addition to the general FLAS Fellowship requirements, the following requirements pertain to Summer FLAS.

 - For academic credit and letter-graded

-- Minimum of 120 (advanced level) or 140 (intermediate level) contact hours of instruction over 6 or more weeks
+- Minimum of 120 (advanced level) or 140 (beginning or intermediate level) contact hours of instruction over 6 or more weeks

 - Overseas programs must be at the intermediate or advanced level